 BUI & Other Arrests at Gasparilla

 The other crime that law enforcement will be looking for is BUI.
 If you are planning on taking your boat to Gasparilla, the captain should not drink any alcohol.
 You can be stopped for a safety check of your vessel to see if you have all of your required safety equipment.

 Boating under the influence (BUI) can be charged under 46 USC 2302(c), will be considered a class A misdemeanor, and will include the possibility of a $5,000 civil penalty.

 Most people we represented for these arrests had no idea that they were in violation of any law.
 In fact, because alcohol is sold on the parade route, most people believed that they were allowed to bring alcohol to the parade and did not know it was not allowed on the parade route.
 Many of the people we represented were mere feet from the parade route and were walking to or from the parade.

-If you or someone your love has run into legal trouble while attending the events, we encourage you to contact our Tampa Gasparilla Festival attorneys as soon as possible.
+If you or someone your love has run into legal trouble while attending the events, contact our Tampa Gasparilla Festival attorneys.
 Give us a call today at (813) 321-7323.

 Drunk driving cases may or many not require a formal trial.
 We discuss what most can expect in terms of the process and duration of their DUI case.

 At Thomas & Paulk, one of our primary focuses is on the defense of DUI charges.
 In fact, we are recognized throughout the Tampa area as one of the premier DUI defense law firms.
 Our team is well-versed in this area of the law and has a wide-expanse of experience in helping our clients fight against such charges.